Whole Fig Preserves made without lemon juice to retain their natural hint of peach flavor.

 Stir on medium heat until sugar is dissolved.

-Take off heat, Remove foam if any, from top of pan using a soft spatula.
+Take off heat and remove foam if any, from top of pan using a soft spatula.

 Drop figs, a few at a time, carefully into boiling water.